Microsoft-Build-2016/CodeLabs-Office/Module3-OfficeAddins/README.md

 <a name="Ex1Task1"></a>
 #### Task 1 - Converting the Web Application ####

-In this Task, you will get the starter project up and running, then convert it to host and Office Add-in.
+In this task, you will get the starter project up and running, then convert it to host and Office Add-in.
 Specifically, you will convert it to host a Mail Add-in activated when you read messages.

 1. Open Windows Explorer and browse to the module's **Source\Ex1\Begin** folder.